deedisini/car-gallery/README.md

 The project also helped me understand how individual components work together to form a complete interactive web interface.

-> Replace the image paths above with the actual screenshots included in the repository.

 ## Future Improvements

 Possible improvements for the project include: